Maine Group Health Insurance and Employee Benefits Solutions

 Maine is one of the few states in the United States where small businesses don’t just operate to make a profit; they become an integral component of the communities they operate in.
-Due to this critical interdependency, it is important to ensure that small businesses are able to provide group health insurance plans and employee benefit packages that not only benefit their employees but also help keep their own profits stable.
+Due to this critical interdependency, it is important to ensure that small businesses are able to provide group medical insurance plans and employee incentive packages that not only benefit their employees but also help keep their own profits stable.

 • ACA (Affordable Care Act) compliance

-• Medical, dental, and vision insurance
+• Medical, dental, and vision protection

 • Health savings plans (HSA)

-• Pension plans
+• Pension programs

 • Disability insurance (short and long-term)

-• Group life insurance and long-term care
+• Team life insurance and long-term care

 • Group retirement and 401(k) savings plans